.

 Southern Thai cuisine, fresh seafood by the sea and Michelin-recognised restaurants.

-Great food is a huge part of any trip to Phuket.
+Phuket is famous for its food, and great meals are a huge part of any trip here.
 Southern Thai food is spicier and bolder than what you find in Bangkok.
 Local dishes like Mee Hokkien (thick yellow noodles), Pad Thai and various curries are everywhere.
 Phuket is also famous for fresh seafood.
 Restaurants on the east coast, especially around Rawai and Chalong, serve lobster, king prawns and fish straight from the boats.
 Phuket now has several Michelin-recognised restaurants, from high-end dining to humble street food stalls.
 You can eat extremely well here at every price range.

 Read More!